-A COMPLETED PHASE III CLOSEOUT PACKAGE MUST BE EMAILED TO THE SNOWMOBILE UNIT NO LATER MAY 31st IN ORDER FOR A LOCAL SPONSOR TO BE ELIGIBLE TO RECEIVE SNOWMOBILE TRAIL GRANT
+A COMPLETED PHASE III CLOSEOUT PACKAGE MUST BE EMAILED TO THE SNOWMOBILE UNIT NO LATER THAN MAY 31ST IN ORDER FOR A LOCAL SPONSOR TO BE ELIGIBLE TO RECEIVE SNOWMOBILE TRAIL

-FUNDS.
+GRANT FUNDS.
 A Phase III Application should outline the actual expenses incurred by the Local Sponsor and TMEs.
 Local Sponsors should ensure final expense documentation is received and reviewed timely from TMEs to meet the submission deadline.
+Questions regarding this application may be directed to the Snowmobile Unit by Email: snowmobileunit@parks.ny.gov or Phone: (518) 491-8865.

-New: A standardized Phase III Expense Report Form is provided via the website linked above for Local Sponsors to outline total TME reimbursement amounts by eligible category.
+A standardized Phase III Expense Report is provided via the website linked above for Local Sponsors to outline total TME reimbursement amounts by eligible category.
 Please submit this form after reviewing all guidance and requirements outlined below.
-As a helpful tool, this form will have separate tabs for each TME's expenditures by category, which are set to "roll-up" to the first Summary tab.
-These separate tabs may be sent to TMEs individually for their entry, or manually entered by the local sponsor, whichever method is preferred.
+As a helpful tool, this form has separate tabs for each TME's expenditures by category, which are set to "roll-up" to the first Summary Tab.
+These separate TME tabs may be sent to TMEs individually for entry, or manually entered by the Local Sponsor, whichever method is preferred.
+Only the Summary Tab from this report is to be submitted to OPRHP by the Local Sponsor, unless requested directly to submit all supporting documentation.

-Local Sponsors must submit Phase III applications to SnowmobileTrailGrant@parks.ny.gov
+Local Sponsors must submit Phase III applications to: SnowmobileTrailGrant@parks.ny.gov